kyleboas/tacticsjournal.com/drafts/2023-3-2-Match-Preview-Liverpool-vs-Man-United.md

 image: /images/CD081601-6273-4467-862E-9DB481189025.jpeg
 ---

 If it were up to me, this is the starting eleven I would pick for both Liverpool and Manchester United in their match on Sunday, March 5, 2023.
 Please note that while this lineup is not a prediction, my expectations for how the teams will react and perform in this configuration are.

 ![_config.yml]({{ site.baseurl }}/images/CD081601-6273-4467-862E-9DB481189025.jpeg)

 ![](/images/CD081601-6273-4467-862E-9DB481189025.jpeg)

 Since this is a derby at Anfield, when Man United is in possession, you would expect Liverpool to press relentlessly.
-However, there is a chance they will sit back and allow Man United to advance into their own half by defending in a narrow 4-4-2 out of possession.
+However, there is a chance they will choose to sit in a mid block and allow Man United to advance into their own half, defending in a narrow 4-4-2 out of possession.

 ![_config.yml]({{ site.baseurl }}/images/C00E285F-ECA0-4313-B97F-20073D411814.jpeg)